-1 5.1 Climate
+5.1 Climate

-- 3 The No Action Alternative could have potential impacts on air and water temperatures due to - 4 continued development, with its associated vegetation modification and removal.
-This - 5 development activity could remove shoreline shading, causing air and water temperature - 6 increases, and possible increases in storm water runoff velocity.
-This would increase the potential - 7 for erosion and sediment deposition in the lake which could increase the turbidity of the water, - 8 resulting in a possible slight increase in water temperature. - 9
+The No Action Alternative could have potential impacts on air and water temperatures due to continued development, with its associated vegetation modification and removal.
+This development activity could remove shoreline shading, causing air and water temperature increases, and possible increases in storm water runoff velocity.
+This would increase the potential for erosion and sediment deposition in the lake which could increase the turbidity of the water, resulting in a possible slight increase in water temperature.

-- 11 The Preferred Alternative implementation could result in some potential impact to climate.
-While - 12 22.0 miles of shoreline is allocated as LDA, with a potential for development that could modify the - vegetation component near the shoreline, the reduction of PRA by 17.3 miles and reallocation to - 14 PSA would preserve 83.5% of the shoreline in its natural state.
-Greater temperature fluctuations - 15 generally occur when woody vegetation is removed from an area so undisturbed vegetative cover - typically reduces temperature fluctuations and results in cooler water temperatures near the - 17 shoreline due to shading.
-The potential impact could come from development of lands in LDA, but - 18 are anticipated to be minimal. - 19
+The Preferred Alternative implementation could result in some potential impact to climate.
+While 22.0 miles of shoreline is allocated as LDA, with a potential for development that could modify the vegetation component near the shoreline, the reduction of PRA by 17.3 miles and reallocation to PSA would preserve 83.5% of the shoreline in its natural state.
+Greater temperature fluctuations generally occur when woody vegetation is removed from an area so undisturbed vegetative cover typically reduces temperature fluctuations and results in cooler water temperatures near the shoreline due to shading.
+The potential impact could come from development of lands in LDA, but are anticipated to be minimal.
+Alternatively, the preferred alternative will allow for natural resources and wildlife enhancement which could have a positive impact on climate.

-- 21 The Conservative Alternative is more protective than the No Action Alternative in terms of - 22 potential impacts on air and water temperature modification.
-A conversion of LDA lands to PSA - 23 would reduce the potential for development, which reduces the potential impact on climate due to - vegetation removal.
-This reallocation would provide increased shading due to more vegetation - 25 retention, thereby reducing ground and surface water temperatures. - 26
+The Conservative Alternative is more protective than the No Action Alternative in terms of potential impacts on air and water temperature modification.
+A conversion of LDA lands to PSA would reduce the potential for development, which reduces the potential impact on climate due to vegetation removal.
+This reallocation would provide increased shading due to more vegetation retention, thereby reducing ground and surface water temperatures.